-In the latter scenario, the radio radiation from the decaying superconducting cosmic strings can explain the absorptional amplitude observed by the EDGES \cite{Cyr:2023iwu}.
+In the latter scenario, the radio radiation from the decaying superconducting cosmic strings (SCS) can explain the absorption amplitude reported by the EDGES \cite{Cyr:2023iwu}.
 Additionally, SCS can also explain the excess radio radiation observed by the Absolute Radiometer for Cosmology, Astrophysics, and Diffuse Emission 2 (ARCADE2) and Long Wavelength Array (LWA1) \cite{Fixsen:2009xn, Feng:2018rje, Dowell:2018mdb}.
-Recently, the Shaped Antenna Measurement of background Radio Spectrum-3 (SARAS-3) has rejected the existence of the entire signal with a 95.3\% confidence level after conducting an independent check \cite{Bevins:2022ajf}.
-However, the presence of excess radiation in the early Universe can not be completely ruled out.
-In this work, we discuss the effect of decaying superconducting cosmic strings on the global 21-cm signal during the dark ages.
+Similar to the EDGES observation, the ARCADE2 measurement is also debated in the literature due to uncertainties in galactic foreground modeling (see Ref. \cite{Subrahmanyan:2013eqa}).
+The LWA1 measurements have also been scrutinized in the literature due to their sensitivity to assumptions about Galactic emission modeling, as highlighted in Ref. \cite{Mondal:2020rce}.
+Recently, the Shaped Antenna Measurement of background Radio Spectrum-3 (SARAS-3) has rejected the existence of the entire signal with a 95.3\% confidence level after conducting an independent check \cite{Singh:2021mxo}.
+However, the presence of excess radiation in the early Universe cannot be completely ruled out.
+In this work, we discuss the effect of decaying SCS on the global 21-cm signal during the dark ages.